webqit/webflo/README.md

 Webflo lets you build all things web, mobile, and API backends - anything from as basic as a static `index.html` page to as rich as a universal app capable of MPA, SPA, or hybrid routing, SSG, SSR, CSR, or hybrid rendering, offline functionalities and PWA installability, etc - without *loosing* your *vanilla web* stack!

+We've put all of that up for a straight read!
+(Might turn out you already know Webflo 😃)

 > Depending on your current framework background, the hardest part of Webflo might be having break ties with something that isn't conventional to the `.html` + `.css` + `.js` stack: all of that JSX, CSS-in-JS, etc.!

 ## Documentation